SyntaxStrategist/-RomanNumeralConverter/README.md

 ## Description

-This project is a simple web application that converts numbers into Roman numerals.
-It allows users to input a number between 1 and 3999 and receive the corresponding Roman numeral representation.
-The application handles user input, validation, and displays the result in a user-friendly manner.
+The **Number to Roman Numeral Converter** is a simple web application that converts numbers into Roman numerals.
+Users can input a number between 1 and 3999 to receive the corresponding Roman numeral representation.
+The application handles user input, validates it, and displays results in a user-friendly manner.

 ## Features

 - Input field to enter a number.
 - Convert button to trigger the conversion.
-- Displays an error message for invalid inputs.
+- Displays error messages for invalid inputs.
-- Allows the user to press "Enter" to perform the conversion.
+- Supports pressing "Enter" to perform the conversion.
 - Clear instructions and a brief definition of Roman numerals.

 ## User Stories